mundoguero/RestCountries/README.md

 - Obfuscate the bundled JSON file or critical parts of it to make it more challenging for attackers to understand or manipulate the data.

-Remember that no solution is entirely foolproof, and security measures should be proportional to the sensitivity of the data and the potential risks associated with your app.
-Always stay informed about best practices in mobile app security and consider consulting with security professionals if needed.